 Freshmen are required to live on campus except for those students commuting from their parents' or guardians' homes.
 Housing on campus is provided on a combined room and board basis only.

-Off campus housing information for upper-class students and graduate students is available through the Office of Judicial and Commuter Student Services.
+Off-campus housing information for upper-class students and graduate students is available through the Residence Life and Housing Office.

 Off-Campus Housing List